ThomasBittner1/KangarooDocumentation/kangaroo/docs/installation.md

 ## Roadmap for First Character
-Once you've setup-ed your directories and started the character with the **create NEW** tool, it's best to just read through the [Builder Basics](builder/builderBasics.md) and [Puppet Basics](puppet/puppetBasics.md) documentations.
-You can skip things under *Advanced* for now, but the other content needs to be understood.
-Otherwise you'll either get stuck quickly or just won't be able to use the tool efficiently.
+Once you've setup-ed your directories and started the character with the **create NEW** tool, you can start actually rig the character with the points below.

-After you've read through those two pages you can follow this roadmap below.
-And after each step make sure to build the whole character and see what you get.
-It needs to be understood that Kangaroo is a procedural tool where we don't just work on a maya file and send that out when we are done.
+Always keep in mind that Kangaroo is a procedural tool where we don't just work on a maya file and send that out when we are done.
 Instead we work on the data that in the end creates the character with the *RunAll* button.

+And generally don't get carried away with one file for too long.
+Always just export and rebuild.
+And best regularly publish your character so you can track things back easier whenever something's not working.

 1. [Specify Your Model](builder/builderBasics.md#importmodel)
 2. [Place Blueprint Joints](puppet/puppetBasics.md#change-the-guide-joint-locations)